crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Shared-resource clusters are a special category of clusters that allow
 better utilisation of resources.
-These cluster essentially share resources with
+These clusters share compute and storage
-each other.
-Because of this they offer more cost-effective solution for
+resources with other clusters in this category.
+Because of this they offer more
-smaller teams and experimental deployments of low-traffic applications.
-They
+cost-effective solution for smaller teams and experimental deployments of
-are limited to one node with 2 CPUs, 2 GiB of memory and 4 GiB of storage.
+low-traffic applications.
+They are limited to one node with 2 CPUs, 2 GiB of
+memory and 4 GiB of storage.

 ---